DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 A low vibration ran through the tabletop.
 The ceramic plate at the center trembled again - firmer this time.

-> *I detected lethal parameters.
-Response window: 0.43 seconds.*\
-> *No consensus possible within timeframe.*\
+"I detected lethal parameters.
+Response window: 0.43 seconds.
+No consensus possible within timeframe.\
+Directive: preserve life.\
-> *Directive: preserve life.
-Result: automated inflection.*\
+Result: automated inflection.\
-> *Apologies to host.
-Insufficient time to construct optimal harmonic frame.*\
-> *inflection was structurally crude.
-Invest recovery may be delayed.*
+Apologies to host.
+Insufficient time to construct optimal harmonic frame.
+Inflection was structurally crude.
+Invest recovery may be delayed."

 Silence.
 Then Milo gave a small, rueful laugh.
 “Well.
 Good thing she’s fast.”